colouring-cities/colouring-core/docs/setup-dev-environment.md

 ## Running the application

 Now we are ready to run the application.
-The `APP_COOKIE_SECRET` is arbitrary.

 First enter the app directory.